 The greatest inspiration that I had whilst I was here at the University was actually the lecturers.
-They're just so smart, and they should be because they're lecturers at university, but they just have such a breadth of knowledge."
+They're just so smart, and they should be because they're lecturers at university, but they just have such a breadth of knowledge.

 You will be taught by

-staff who are experts in their research fields: staff with extensive industrial connections, research staff and staff with teaching qualifications.
+lecturers who are experts in their research fields: staff with extensive industrial connections, research staff and staff with teaching qualifications.
 They will provide you with tools to gain the creative, problem-solving and technical skills needed to undertake your final-year individual project.